Is it safe to travel to Paris right now?

 Around 17 million Brits visit France every year, and most of the visits are free of trouble, but the ugly scenes over the past couple of days could understandably cause some concern.

-Most of the city is unaffected by the unrest and the vast majority of it is confined to non-tourist areas; the Interior Ministry has announced that an extra 2,000 police officers would be brought into the worst affected parts of the city.
+One important thing to consider is where you’re travelling to in the capital.
+Most of the city is unaffected by the unrest and the vast majority of it is confined to non-tourist areas; the Interior Ministry has announced that thousands of extra police officers would be deployed to quell further clashes.
 If you find yourself close to any protests, the advice is to leave the impacted area.
-Transport and businesses could be disrupted as a result; before travelling, check if your plans will be affected.

-The Foreign, Commonwealth and Development Office (FCDO) has not issued a travel warning for France.
+The Foreign, Commonwealth and Development Office (FCDO) has not issued a travel warning for France, however The Independent has contacted it for an update.
+The US government has also not issued any travel advisories regarding France.

-However, it has said: “Since 27 June, protests have taken place in Paris and other locations across France.
-Some have turned violent.
-The protests may lead to disruptions to road travel or targeting of parked cars in areas where protests take place.
-You should monitor the media, avoid protests, check the latest advice with operators when travelling and follow the advice of the authorities.”
+The FCDO website currently states: “Since 27 June, riots have taken place across France.
+Many have turned violent.
+Shops, public buildings and parked cars have been targeted.
+There may be disruptions to road travel and local transport provision may be reduced.
+Some local authorities may impose curfews.
+Locations and timing of riots are unpredictable.
+You should monitor the media, avoid areas where riots are taking place, check the latest advice with operators when travelling and follow the advice of the authorities.”

 Am I covered by travel insurance?